-You can see, once we ran the init command, it initialized it to a repository and a blue colour ‘(master)’ is displayed.
+As you can see, once we run the init command, it starts it in the repository and the blue color '(master)' is displayed.
 This indicates that we are in the Master branch of our GIT repository.

 Open the repository folder, and you will see that it is blank.
-But, go to View Menu, and select the Hidden Items checkbox and you will be able to view, there is now a hidden .git folder.
+But, go to View Menu, and select the Hidden Items checkbox and you will be able to view it, there is now a hidden .git folder.

-This folder maintains the complete history and track all the changes in that repository.
+This folder maintains the complete history and tracks all the changes in that repository.